What is the Hive?

 We work to cultivate a multidisciplinary culture of student makers and designers who are passionate about learning new skills, helping other students, and above all – making stuff, by providing an easily accessible engineering space.
 The Hive makerspace is fully staffed and run by trained student instructors

 We are open to all Georgia Tech students, all majors and all year levels!
 No technical knowledge required.
-While the renovation of the Interdisciplinary Design Commons (IDC) space continues, we currently offer technical workshops and tutorials out of the electronics lab in Van Leer E363, and hosts a number of socials, info sessions, and company sponsored events, all free for GT students.
+Just walk right into the Van Leer Fishbowl (opening very soon) and use a machine, or ask a PI if you need help.
+We also host a number of socials, info sessions, and company sponsored events, all free for GT students.

 Originally the brainchild of Dr. Bonnie Ferri, former Associate Chair in the School of Electrical and Computer Engineering, The Hive was finally founded in 2016 as an interdisciplinary engineering organization aimed at fostering the growth of the “maker culture” among Georgia Tech students.
 We became chartered as a full and official student organization at Georgia Tech in early 2017.